 - Zen Internet

-Cancelling broadband if you’ve got a complaint
+Cancelling broadband because of a complaint

 Complaints may lead to the provider releasing you from the contract early, but it would be at their discretion.